 Additional Pineapple plant care is minimal.
 Pineapple leaves uptake most of their nutrition.
 For the first few months after planting, just leave the plant alone — no fertilizer, that is.
 After that, you can use liquid fertilizer such as fish emulsion or seaweed extract.
 Make a diluted solution and use a watering can to apply to the soil and the leaves.
 Stay away from artificial or concentrated fertilizers, which can burn the plant.

-If you use chicken manure, sprinkle it on the soil at the base of the plant and into the bottom leaves.
+If you use chicken manure, sprinkle it on the soil at the plant's base and into the bottom leaves.
 The color of the leaves will be a telltale sign of whether or not to feed the plant.
 If they get a reddish/purple tinge, it's time to feed the Pineapple.

-The ideal way to feed your Pineapple is to incorporate compost into the soil prior to planting and mulch heavily around the plant.
-Some of the mulch/compost will end up in the lower leaves as well as around the shallow root system, and as it breaks down, it will nourish the plant.
+The ideal way to feed your Pineapple is to incorporate compost into the soil before planting and mulch heavily around the plant.
+Some of the mulch/compost will end up in the lower leaves and around the shallow root system, and as it breaks down, it will nourish the plant.

 - Back to genus Ananas